Flexy-recruitment-backend/flexy-recruitment-backend/README.md

 ## Questions :
 ### Manage services menu
-The menu of the “flexy-developper-backend” institute is described in a json file (servicesMenu.json).
-You can find this file in the git-hub project.
+The menu of the “flexy-developer-backend” institute is described in a json file (servicesMenu.json).
+You can find this file in the github project.

 Write the java code to :
 * Load the services menu into a root category